 An African safari is a bucket list item for many nature and animal lovers.
 Those who do get to go consistently say they've experienced the trip of a lifetime.
-Making a few major choices up front will help ensure the same is true for you.
-Choosing where to go, understanding what you should expect to see, knowing what to bring, and how to prepare for an African excursion: these are the keys.
+Making a few major choices up front will help ensure the same is true for you: choosing where to go, understanding what you should expect to see, knowing what to bring, and how to prepare for an African excursion.
 We'll outline each of those for you here.

 The Big 5

-Many have heard the expression "The Big 5" which refers to the 5 types of game animals hunters in the "old days" used to trawl for.
+Many have heard the expression "The Big 5," which refers to the five types of game animals hunters in the "old days" used to trawl for.

 Nowadays, the shooting is done exclusively with cameras, as it is forbidden to bring firearms on almost all safaris, and, in most cases, the animals are protected by strong anti-poaching laws.
 However, photography is strongly encouraged, as is having up close encounters (without touching) the wildlife.

 The Big 5 include the lion, elephant, leopard, buffalo, and rhinoceros.
-Many game reserves in Africa have all 5 and many, many more mammals, reptiles, and birds to see.
-When choosing a safari, you should make sure the animals you'd like to see are in fact likely to be there (spoiler alert: there are no tigers in Africa).
+Many game reserves in Africa have all five and many, many more mammals, reptiles, and birds to see.
+When choosing a safari, you should make sure the animals you'd like to see are in fact likely to be there (spoiler alert: There are no tigers in Africa).

-The choice of where to go involves 3 decisions: which country, which game reserve, and which resort or accommodation style?
-Let's break these down:
+The choice of where to go involves three decisions: which country, which game reserve, and which resort or accommodation style.
+Let's break these down...